int128/gitbucket-docker/README.md

 | `environment`                     | Additional environment variables.
 Defaults to `{}`
 | `enableServiceLinks`              | Indicates whether information about services should be injected into pod's environment variables.
 Defaults to `true`
 | `useDefaultServiceAccount`        | Indicates whether the `default` ServiceAccount should be used.
 Otherwise a ServiceAccount with the name `gitbucket.fullname` will be created.
 Defaults to `true`
+| `runAsNonRoot`                    | Require that the container will run with a user with any UID other than 0.
+Defaults to `false`
+| `chownDataDirectoryInInitContainer` | Enable initContainer that will change ownership of data directory to 1000:1000.
+Defaults to `true`

 ## External database